jhunschejones/josh_around/README.md

 Together, the **slate / cyan / pink** palette creates a clean, balanced Tokyo midnight aesthetic that stays readable in both light and dark themes.

+There are some custom helper classes defined in `frontend/styles/index.css` to help with consistent buttons and text colors as well.

+The site uses the `@tailwindcss/typography` plugin plus custom `prose` styles in `frontend/styles/index.css` to style the elements in a post.

 ## 🪶 Structure

     src/